 From acorns to zinnia seeds, the beginnings of a plant are found in an amazingly diverse shapes and sizes.
-Students will investigate the various ways seeds travel in a series of hands-on stations as they explore the Garden in search of seeds to collect to take back to your classroom.
+Students will investigate the various ways seeds travel in a series of interactive activities as they explore the Garden.

 Capacity: 60 students; length of program: 90 minutes